LayoutLMv2: Multi-modal Pre-training for Visually-Rich Document Understanding: Model Training Details

 We treat the DocVQA as an extractive QA task and build a token-level classifier on top of the text part of LayoutLMv2 output representations.
 Question tokens, context tokens and visual tokens are assigned to segment {\tt[A]}, {\tt[B]} and {\tt[C]}, respectively.
-In the DocVQA paper, experiment results show that the BERT model fine-tuned on the SQuAD dataset~\citep{rajpurkar-etal-2016-squad} outperforms the original BERT model.
-Inspired by this, we add an extra setting, which is that we first fine-tune LayoutLMv2 on a Question Generation (QG) dataset followed by the DocVQA dataset.
-The QG dataset contains almost one million question-answer pairs generated by a generation model trained on the SQuAD dataset.
+The maximum sequence length is set to $L = 384$.